rakinulhaque/science-master-portal/README.md

    cp .env.example .env
    ```

-4. Update the `.env` file with your configuration.
+4. Update the `.env` file with your database configuration and other environment variables.

 5. Start the development server:
    ```bash
    npm run dev
    ```

+The backend API will be available at `http://localhost:3000` (or the port specified in your environment configuration).

 ## API Endpoints